[Part 2] What is Ichinoseki and Hiraizumi's "Mochi Honzen"? | Over 300 varieties? A diverse range of "cooked mochi"

 Fusube

-"Fusube" is made by stir-frying grated burdock, carrots or daikon radish, and minced chicken in oil and seasoning it with soy sauce and chili peppers.
+"Fusube"is a dish made by stir-frying grated burdock root, carrots, or daikon radish, along with ground chicken, in oil and seasoning it with a soy sauce base and chili peppers.

 Fusube was originally written as "Kumbe," which was the name given to the powdered loaches that were smoked and dried over an open hearth.